networkx/.github/profile/README.md

 - A rapid development environment for collaborative, multidisciplinary projects,
 - The ability to painlessly slurp in large nonstandard data sets.

-## Code of Conduct

-NetworkX has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
-Please read [the full text](https://github.com/networkx/networkx/blob/main/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Contributing

 We welcome all kinds of contributions!
-Please see our [`CONTRIBUTING.rst`](https://github.com/networkx/networkx/blob/main/CONTRIBUTING.rst) for the ways you can contribute.
+Please see our [Contributor Guide](https://github.com/networkx/networkx/blob/main/CONTRIBUTING.rst) for the ways you can contribute.

+As a new contributor, you may want to check out the [New Contributor FAQ](https://networkx.org/documentation/latest/developer/new_contributor_faq.html) which answers frequently asked questions by newcomers to open-source development and first-time contributors to NetworkX.

+## Code of Conduct

+As an open souce project, we are always working on making our community safe.
+Please read [the full text](https://github.com/networkx/networkx/blob/main/CODE_OF_CONDUCT.md) so that you can understand what actions are expected.